Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgDisapproveResponse"></a>

 ### MsgDisapproveResponse
+Deprecated: do not use

 MsgDisapproveResponse is the Msg/Disapprove response type.

-Note: deprecated